ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 The overlay address serves to select peers to achieve the connectivity pattern needed for the desired network topology, while the underlay address is needed to establish the peer connections by dialing selected peers.

-Upon receiving a peers message, nodes should store the peer information in their address book, i.e., a data structure containing info about peers known to the node and is meant to be persisted across sessions.
+Upon receiving a peers message, nodes should store the peer information in their address book, i.e., a data structure containing info about peers known to the node that is meant to be persisted across sessions.

 ### Appendix